MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/develop-gateway-plugin.md

 If you haven't already, follow these [step-by-step directions](developing-extensions.md) to create a new, empty project from the extension template.

-Next, modify your to project make a call to the gateway plugin that was created in the previous steps.
+Next, modify your to project make a call to the gateway plugin that was created in the previous step.

 [Example code](https://github.com/Microsoft/windows-admin-center-sdk/tree/master/windows-admin-center-developer-tools/src/app/hello/dll-example) for calling a gateway plugin can be found in our [Developer Tools](https://github.com/Microsoft/windows-admin-center-sdk/tree/master/windows-admin-center-developer-tools) example on GitHub.
 Developer Tools is a sample extension containing a rich collection of sample functionality and tool examples that you can browse and use in your own extension.